Jack Deveraux: 1989-1991

-His emotional wounds weren't his only problem.
-Lawrence had put Jack at the top of his "Enemies List" and was trying to do a hostile takeover of The Spectator in order to ruin him.
-Diana Colville had given Vern Scofield Power of Attorney over her 49% of the paper, but she still owned it, and she was no friend of Jack's.
-She told Jack she would sell to Lawrence if he didn't come up with a better offer.
-Jack needed to hand her a check for 5 million dollars.
-While he had a great deal of personal wealth in property, stocks, and bonds, coming up with that much cold, hard cash was not something he could readily do.
-Loans also require time.
-He did not have a lot of options.
+Jack was also dealing with Lawrence’s attempt to buy Diana Colville’s shares of “The Spectator” and ruin him professionally.
+Diana told Jack she’d sell to Lawrence unless Jack could outbid him and while Jack was wealthy, he didn’t have millions of dollars in cash at the ready.

-Hearing of his dilemma, Eve Donovan approached him.
-Nick Corelli had recently been murdered, and he had left $10 million to Eve with a very strange condition: she had to marry in order to get it.
-It was supposed to be a love match, but Eve did not have time for that.
-She told Jack that if he married her, she would split the money with him.
-Jack was at first reluctant, but then he saw Jennifer with Frankie and decided that he didn't have much reason to hold out for love anymore.
-They tied the knot and did their best to pretend they were madly in love, despite the fact that they felt nothing but contempt for each other.
+Eve Donovan approached Jack with an offer.
+Her former pimp Nick Corelli had recently been murdered, and he had left $10 million to Eve on the condition that she marry for love.
+Eve told Jack that if he married her, she’d split the money with him.
+Desperate, Jack agreed.
+He and Eve tied the knot and did their best to pretend they were madly in love.

-However, before they could collect, Eve was accused of Nick's murder.
-In an effort to clear her name, Jack and Eve searched for the murder weapon.
-They believed the gun was on a theme train, so they booked tickets.
-Frankie and Jennifer did as well.
-Frankie and Eve had started to develop feelings for each other at this point, and they decided to share a cabin.
-Jack and Jennifer were forced to share the remaining cabin on the train, and they became closer and closer both physically and emotionally.
-Finally, Jennifer admitted to Jack that she'd pushed him away because she had been raped by Lawrence.
+Then, Eve was accused of Nick's murder, putting a kink in their plans to get the money.
+Jack agreed to help her clear her name by finding the real murderer's gun, which they believed was on a Wild West theme train.
+Jennifer and Frankie decided to accompany them; at this point, Frankie and Eve were developing feelings for each other, and Jack had no desire to stand in their way since he and Eve felt nothing but contempt for each other.
+Jack and Jennifer were forced to share a cabin on the train, and they became closer and closer both physically and emotionally.
+Finally, Jennifer admitted to Jack that she'd pushed him away because Lawrence had raped her.
 Jack had a hard time dealing with it at first, but before the train left the station the next day, he had gotten her a jade plant to symbolize their growing love.
 When the train derailed and they were forced to fight for their lives together, he told her once again that he loved her.
-When they got back to Salem, Jack supported Jennifer in her efforts to press charges against Lawrence.
-They were finally able to prove his guilt when they produced a recording of him talking about the rape, uncovered with the help of Kimberly Brady.
+After they got back to Salem, Jack supported Jennifer in her efforts to press charges against Lawrence.
 Lawrence was convicted and sent to prison.